Jawz84/Jawz84/README.md

 ### Hi there 👋

-My Name is Jos Koelewijn (pronounced Yos Coolawine) and I live in The Netherlands with my wife and three kids.
+My Name is Jos Koelewijn and I live in The Netherlands with my wife and three kids.

 ```text
 - 🔭 I’m currently working on Azure platform stuff for customers.